moste00/PDF-Indexer/README.md

 The fourth function is a no-op because we don't need to do anything beofer writing a page number.

-The fifth function, called after every page number is printed, normally prints the seperating comma in the json array containing the page numbers but when the         array is finished it terminates it and starts a new line.
+The fifth function, called after every page number is printed, normally prints the seperating comma in the json array containing the page numbers but when the         array is finished it terminates the array and starts a new line.

 The final function is called after the printing process is done and terminates the root json object.